Video Scrubber

 How It Works

 This workspace is best used with MIDI triggers, rather than hotkeys, since those will continue to work in QLab even when QuickTime Player is in the foreground.
 The example workspace also has hotkeys assigned so that you can play around with it even if you don’t have a MIDI device.
+The number of the cue is the hotkey trigger in square brackets, which is a useful convention for cues which are only usually triggered with hotkeys.

 The first Script cue, triggered by MIDI note 60 or hotkey “K”, locates the target media for the selected Video cue, and opens that file in QuickTime Player.
 It also works for Audio cues, although there’s nothing particularly useful about opening audio files in QuickTime Player.